-UFC training is brutal and dangerous.
+This UFC champion has a grueling regimen of intense exercise, a strict diet...and Excel

 It's tiring being an ultimate fighting machine.

 Training for UFC competition is a constant mental and physical grind, says Whittaker.
 It's training multiple times a day, sometimes up to seven days a week, to improve your technique and conditioning.
-His program includes high-level Brazilian jiujitsu, boxing, wrestling, Muay Thai kickboxing plus strength and endurance training.
+His program includes high-level Brazilian jiujitsu, boxing, wrestling and Muay Thai kickboxing, plus strength and endurance training.

 "You know those hard days you go home where you've been worked to the bone and you just want to do nothing?" he asks.
 "In fight prep, every day is that day."
 That's where video gaming comes in.